yfcai/reproducer-createIndexes/README.md

 Minimal working example to send excessive amount of 'createIndexes' commands to MongoDB.

+The issue is fixed in akka-persistence-mongo plugin v2.0.4.

 ### Execution

 1. Start MongoDB on localhost at port 27017 configured to log all commands.
 Tested with MongoDB version 3.2 and 3.4